EkdeepSLubana/BeyondBatchNorm/README.md

 # Beyond BatchNorm: Towards a Unified Understanding of Normalization in Deep Learning

-Codebase for the paper "Beyond BatchNorm: Towards a Unified Understanding of Normalization in Deep Learning".
+Codebase for the paper ["Beyond BatchNorm: Towards a Unified Understanding of Normalization in Deep Learning."](https://arxiv.org/abs/2106.05956)

 ## Requirements